What is a search engine evaluator?

 A search engine evaluator provides educated feedback and critical insights for search engine companies like Google.

 The core of the job is to assign quality ratings for webpages and relevance ratings for search results.
 The search engine company uses raters' feedback to evaluate if a given tweak in their algorithms should go through or not.

 If you are interested in other work from home opportunities besides search evaluation, make sure to explore these work at home sites that are similar to Appen and TELUS International.

 To rate pages and results, search evaluators must follow the instructions of these general guidelines.

 At this academy, you can find the best training resources to succeed in your exams.

 To earn a $25 Reward from Payoneer, register via our referral link provided on this page.

 The Search Evaluator Academy is an independent endeavor.
-We aim to provide relevant information and content for people who work—or are looking to work—on Google’s search quality rating project at Appen (formerly: Leapforce) and Lionbridge.
-We are not affiliated with any of these companies or their affiliates.
+We aim to provide relevant information and training for people who work—or are looking to work—on Google’s search quality rating project, which is known as Project Yukon at Appen, and Internet Assessor Project at Lionbridge.

 The application and qualification processes are conducted by the companies listed here.
-We are not responsible for hiring or managing evaluators.
+We are not responsible for hiring or managing evaluators and we are not affiliated with any of these companies or their affiliates.